 8 FAQs about purchasing IT.

-- From a legal perspective, what is the difference between purchasing hardware, software and IT systems?
+- What's the legal difference between purchasing hardware, software and IT systems?

 - How does copyright apply to software?

 - How can we ensure a computer system will do what we want it to?

 - Do I need a written contract when purchasing IT?

 - How should I expect my IT solution to perform?

 - What if the IT solution fails to work properly?

 - What key elements should I put in my IT maintenance contracts?